JuliaRandom/RandomExtensions.jl/README.md

 repeated calls to `rand`, as it uses the same mechanism as non-scalar generation.
 For example, given `a = zeros(10000)`,
 `a .+ Rand(1:1000).()` will be faster than `a .+ rand.(Ref(1:1000))`.

+Note: as seen in the examples above, `String` can be considered as a scalar or as a container (in the `rand` API).
+In a call like `rand(String)`, both APIs coincide, but in `rand(String, 3)`, should we construct a `String` of length `3` (container API), or an array of strings of default length `8` ?
+Currently, the package chooses the first interpretation, for no other good reason that it was the first implemented.
+It may also be the one most useful (and offers the tersest API to compete with `randstring`).
+But as this package is still unstable, this choice may be revisited in the future.
+Note that it's easy to get the result of the second interpretation via `rand(Combine(String), 3)`.
+Also, the variant `rand(String, Vector, 3)` could be introduced in the future, similar to `rand(String, Set, 3)`.